Sasha Abramsky

 Sasha Abramsky (born 4 April 1972) is a British-born freelance journalist and author who now lives in the United States.
-His work has appeared in The Nation, The Atlantic Monthly, New York, The Village Voice, and Rolling Stone.
+Abramsky writes the weekly "Authoritarian Watch" column for The Nation magazine (since January 2026).
+His work has appeared in many other publications, including The Atlantic Monthly, New York, The Village Voice, and Rolling Stone.
 He is a senior fellow at the American liberal think tank Demos, and a lecturer in the University of California, Davis's University Writing Program.

-Biography
+Early life and education

 Abramsky was born in England to a Jewish family and was raised in London, in what Debbie Arrington described as "an accomplished and bookish family".
 He is the son of Jack Abramsky, a mathematician, and the grandson of Chimen Abramsky, a professor of Jewish studies at University College London, who was himself the son of Yehezkel Abramsky, a prominent Orthodox rabbi.

-He received a B.A. from Balliol College, Oxford in politics, philosophy and economics in 1993.
+Abramsky earned a B.A. from Balliol College, Oxford in politics, philosophy and economics in 1993.
 He then traveled to the United States, where he earned a master's degree from the Columbia University Graduate School of Journalism.
 In 2000, he received a Crime and Communities Media Fellowship from the Open Society Foundations.